Skip to main content

 Growth hormone exerts both direct and indirect effects on glucose metabolism.
 Directly, GH can induce a state of insulin resistance by interfering with post-receptor insulin signaling in peripheral tissues like skeletal muscle and adipose tissue.
 It can increase hepatic glucose production and decrease glucose uptake, leading to a transient increase in blood glucose levels.
 This is a physiological mechanism to ensure adequate fuel availability during periods of stress or fasting.

 Indirectly, GH stimulates the liver to produce insulin-like growth factor-1 (IGF-1), a hormone that has insulin-like properties and can enhance glucose uptake and improve insulin sensitivity.
-The net effect of GH on is therefore a complex balance between its direct, insulin-antagonistic actions and the insulin-sensitizing effects of IGF-1.
+The net effect of GH on glucose homeostasis is therefore a complex balance between its direct, insulin-antagonistic actions and the insulin-sensitizing effects of IGF-1.
 The pulsatile nature of endogenous GH release, as promoted by Tesamorelin, is thought to be critical for maintaining this balance.

 Tesamorelin’s unique mechanism of promoting pulsatile GH release may be key to its neutral effect on glucose metabolism.